dumpacson/OLFA/README.md

 ## Introduction

 OLFA is an interactive chatting platform designed specifically for IIUM students to facilitate communication and foster a sense of community among residents of different mahallahs.
 This platform offers a convenient and engaging way for students to connect, exchange information, and share experiences with their peers across various mahallahs within the IIUM campus.
-With the lfa platform, IIUM students can participate in real-time chat conversations with fellow students from different mahallahs.
-This feature allows for instant communication, enabling students to ask questions, seek advice, or engage in discussions on various topics of interest.
+With the OLFA platform, IIUM students can participate in real-time chat conversations with fellow students from different mahallahs.
+This feature allows for instant communication, enabling students to ask questions, seek advice, or engage in discussions with other mahallah residents.
 Whether it's sharing academic insights, organising study groups, or discussing campus events, OLFA serves as a virtual space for students to connect and support each other.